-In my 50 plus years of living, I've had many visions, but I can count on one hand the number I know of a surety came from God.
-This one occurred in 1993.
+In my 50 plus years of living I've had many visions, but I can count on one hand the number I know definitely came from God.
+Flash back to 1993.
 I was watching something on television when I felt the presence of God fill the room and the power of God rest heavily on me.
 Suddenly I began speaking in that heavenly language known as 'other tongues.'
 Then I saw a vision of myself on the screen, signing poetry before a very large congregation.
-When I came back to myself, I knew of a certainty that I had just seen a prophetic vision of my future.
-However, at the time I was a single parent of junior high school students, working full time, and super active in the church on both local and diocese levels.
-Learning sign language then was out of the question, so life went on.
+When I came back to myself, I knew that I had just seen a prophetic vision of my future.
+However, at the time I was a single parent two children still in elementary school, I was working full time, and I was active in the church.
+So for me, learning sign language at that time was out of the question.

 For information on Christ Haven Church visit www.christhavenchurch.com.